Editorial guide

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"How to choose a small face yoga step for busy mornings" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: busy mornings" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for busy mornings", the page should keep product language grounded in routine support.
-In a rushed morning with no time for a long wellness plan, "How to choose a small face yoga step for busy mornings" is usually a practical decision rather than a promise hunt.
+For "Small step: busy mornings", the page should keep product language grounded in routine support.
+In a rushed morning with no time for a long wellness plan, "Small step: busy mornings" is usually a practical decision rather than a promise hunt.
 The reader is trying to separate routine support from stronger health claims, so the first move should be observable: pause when pressure, pain, or irritation appears.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for busy mornings", the article has done its.
+If that choice makes the next session easier to repeat for "Small step: busy mornings", the article has done its job.
+If "Small step: busy mornings" only creates more searching, pause before adding another routine.
+Orena can support the path with.

 Section 2